andreitraistaru/firecracker/docs/snapshotting/snapshot.md

 after receiving the `OK` response to release its host-side resources, and not wait for the `original` microVM to kill itself (in <150ms).

-This API request will only be successful if called on a Firecracker which had previously started its guest - it had previously received an `InstanceStart` API action request.

-Only file-backed guest memory microVMs can be snapshotted.

 ### PauseToSnapshot Example

 ```bash